Fort Niobrara: Establishment and purpose

-Arrival of the railroad in 1882–83 and transformative effect on Fort Niobrara
+Arrival of the railroad

-The arrival of the railroad at Fort Niobrara in 1882-83 had transformative impact on the fort, increasing its role and function, and acting to extend its period of service beyond that of other western frontier forts.
+The arrival of the railroad at Fort Niobrara in 1882–1883 had a transformative impact on the fort, increasing its role and function and acting to extend its period of service beyond that of other western frontier forts.

-In 1882–83 the FE&MV (Fremont, Elkhorn and Missouri Valley Railroad) built westward to Ft.
-Niobrara and beyond.
+In 1882–1883 the Fremont, Elkhorn and Missouri Valley Railroad (FE&MV) built westward to Fort Niobrara and beyond.
 With the railroad came reliable telegraph connections.

-The railroad linked Fort Niobrara with Ft.
-Robinson 170 miles to the west.
-Ft.
-Robinson was similarly located in the state of Nebraska, just south of the Great Sioux Reservation boundary and the Pine Ridge Agency where the Oglala Lakota were located.
-The arrival of the railroad and telegraph connections suddenly increased the potential of the garrisons of the two forts to act in coordinated and concerted military action in the event of trouble on the Sioux Reservation.
+The railroad linked Fort Niobrara with Fort Robinson, 170 miles to the west.
+Fort Robinson was similarly located in the state of Nebraska, just south of the Great Sioux Reservation boundary and the Pine Ridge Agency where the Oglala Lakota were located.
+The arrival of the railroad and telegraph connections suddenly increased the potential of the garrisons of the two forts to act in coordinated and concerted military action in the event of trouble on the Great Sioux Reservation.

-The railroad also made the fort area the transportation hub for the large volume of treaty goods and supplies that the Indian Department regularly provided to about 8,000 Brulé Lakota at the Rosebud agency located 40 miles to the north.
+The railroad also made the fort area the transportation hub for the large volume of treaty goods and supplies that the Indian Department regularly provided to about 8,000 Brulé Lakota at the Rosebud Agency located 40 miles to the north.
 From the railroad, the fort supplied military escorts for the freight that went north to the agencies.

 The railroad greatly simplified supply logistics for Fort Niobrara, setting it apart from other more isolated western frontier forts which did not have the benefit of railroad connections.
 In the first two years of operation, before the arrival of the railroad, freight carried by wagon had taken 10 days to reach the fort from the nearest rail terminus at Neligh, Nebraska.

-The railroad also allowed much easier movements of soldiers to and from the fort for military operations and transformed the fort into one of a chain of garrison forts interlinked with a railroad net throughout the United States in the 1880s and 1890s.
-Thus, the railroad allowed Fort Niobrara to be retained in a network of garrison posts in the western United States, long after the Indian wars had ceased and other more remote forts had closed.
+The railroad also allowed much easier movements of soldiers to and from the fort for military operations and transformed the fort into one of a chain of garrison forts interlinked by a railroad network across the United States in the 1880s and 1890s.
+Thus the railroad allowed Fort Niobrara to be retained in a network of garrison posts in the western United States, long after the Indian Wars had ceased and other more remote forts had closed.

-The railroad extended the potential for field training, by allowing other fort's units to come to Fort Niobrara, or allowing the garrison to go out to other sites.
+The railroad extended the potential for field training by allowing units from other forts to come to Fort Niobrara, or allowing the local garrison to go out to other sites.
 Finally the railroad simply made access easier for the soldier, whether he was on leave or being reassigned to the fort, or simply going up or down the line for social purposes.